mitchness/DoorDilemma/README.md

                  LARRY
          I’ve matured.
 I’m a new man.
 A door saint.

-Then — a MAN (30s) way down the block sees Larry holding the door... and starts jogging.
+Then — a MAN (30s) way down the block sees Larry holding the door... and starts speed walking.

                 LARRY (sighs)
          Here we go...